No, I Will Not Stop Using the Term ‘Mobile Home’ – Get Over It

 I tried to play along after about the 10th email.

 I changed the name of this blog from ‘Mobile Home Living’ to ‘Mobile and Manufactured Home Living.’
 That lasted a couple of years until I realized I was still getting complaints and I was just complicating my life to try to make an entire industry happy.

 I do make an effort to use the term ‘mobile home’ when referring to a home built before July 1976 and ‘manufactured home’ for homes built after that date.

 Here’s the latest communication that I received just a couple days ago:

-My Reply to All this Silly Name Changing…..
+The Issue With All this Silly Name Changing…..

 The industry needs to focus on improving themselves and offering the best product at the best price possible and stop worrying about a term used by the people living in them or buying them.

-And I don’t care what you call it….I call it home.
+I don’t care what you call it…I call it home.

 Thank you so much for reading Mobile Home Living.